 3 Things I Wish I Knew About ADHD as a Mom

 There is no shortage of opinions or information when it comes to the hot topic of Attention-Defecit/Hyperactivity Disorder, or ADHD.
-In fact, there is an emormous amount of false information regarding the disorder.
-The CDC identifies ADHD as a neurodevelopmental disorder, and is listed as being one of the most common in children.
+In fact, there is an enormous amount of false information regarding the disorder.
+The CDC identifies ADHD as a neuro-developmental disorder, and is listed as being one of the most common in children.
 What it isn’t is poor parenting, lack of discipline, laziness or sugar consumption.
 My son was 17-years-old before he was officially diagnosed with ADHD.
 While it had always been a concern, we didn’t seek out professional help until late in his childhood.
 Here are things I wish I knew about ADHD as a Mom.

 To Follow My Gut

 In the beginning, his grades didn’t suffer.
 Certainly we had teachers who sited his inability to sit still, impulsive behavior and difficulty turning assignments in as factors in his learning.
 But we also had teachers who reveled in his energy, loved his creativity and enjoyed his humor.
 So deciding to pursue a diagnosis was challenging, because no one could come to consensus.
 Doctors, teachers and coaches all had differing opinions and we didn’t feel as though we knew enough to make the right decision.
 I continued to advocate for him on my own until it was clear we needed more help.
-Unfortunatley, by then there had been a lot of damage done to his love of learning and self-confidence.
+Unfortunately, by then there had been a lot of damage done to his love of learning and self-confidence.
 I wish I had listened more closely to what being his momma had taught me, instead of who I thought the experts were.

 You Have a Choice